HWeber-tech/emp_proving_ground_v1/docs/audits/audit_documentation.md

 - Provide auditors with the decision diary export, the ledger changelog, and the compliance workflow snapshot for the requested window.
 - Supply signature verification scripts or outputs demonstrating integrity checks ran successfully.
 - Share the promotion checklist status (from `PolicyLedgerRecord.promotion_checklist_status()`) to evidence risk governance coverage.【F:src/governance/policy_ledger.py†L440-L639】

+## Documentation Deliverables and Storage
+- **Core narrative**: Maintain an audit ticket or runbook entry that references the decision lifecycle steps above, the audit objectives, and the individuals responsible for providing evidence.
+- **Evidence bundle**: Store Markdown exports, raw JSON artefacts, signature validation output, and any supplemental commentary under `artifacts/reports/<date>/` using `archive_artifact` so the folder structure stays immutable across audits.【F:src/artifacts/archive.py†L18-L94】
+- **Approval traceability**: Include links or hashes for the exact ledger records and compliance snapshot entries that prove policy promotion, risk sign-off, and remediation status for the period under review.
+- **Issue log**: Capture deviations, missing evidence, or remediation items in the compliance workflow snapshot so auditors can verify corrective actions were tracked to completion.【F:src/compliance/workflow.py†L132-L196】

 ## Evidence Examples
 | Evidence | Source | Command | Notes |